The Lakes (song): Background and composition

-Release and background
+Release and promotion

-On July 23, 2020, American singer-songwriter Taylor Swift announced, via her social media accounts, that her eighth studio album, Folklore, would come out at midnight that same day, and revealed its track listing, where the lone bonus track on the deluxe edition, was titled "The Lakes".
-All tracks of Folklore were conceived by Swift as imageries and visuals, a result of her imagination "running wild" while isolating herself during the COVID-19 pandemic.

-Initially exclusive to the deluxe editions of Folklore, which were issued on August 7, 2020, "The Lakes" was made available on digital and streaming platforms on August 18, 2020, along with a lyric video published to Swift's YouTube channel.
-The producer of "The Lakes", Jack Antonoff, said the song was a "big orchestral version" before Swift told him to make it smaller.
-This version was released to all music platforms on July 24, 2021, the first anniversary of Folklore.
+"The Lakes" was originally released as an exclusive to the deluxe editions of Folklore, which were issued on August 7, 2020.
+On August 18, it was made available on digital and streaming platforms on August 18, 2020, along with a lyric video published to Swift's YouTube channel.
+An orchestral version was released to all music platforms on July 24, 2021, the first anniversary of Folklore.
 It is a few seconds longer than the album version of "The Lakes"; Swift tweeted: "It's been 1 year since we escaped the real world together and imagined ourselves someplace simpler.
 With tall trees & salt air.
 Where you can wear lace nightgowns that make you look like a Victorian ghost & no one will side eye you cause no one is around.
 To say thank you for all you have done to make this album what it was, I wanted to give you the original version of "The Lakes".
 Happy 1 year anniversary to Rebekah, Betty, Inez, James, Augustine and the stories we all created around them.
 Happy Anniversary, Folklore."

-On April 23, 2022, for the Record Store Day, limited-edition vinyl records of songs by various artists were exclusively sold in independent record shops; it included 7-inch copies of "The Lakes", containing both the album version (on the A-side) and the original demo (B-side).
+On April 23, 2022, for the Record Store Day, 10,000 limited-edition vinyl records of songs by various artists were exclusively sold in independent record shops; these included a 7-inch copy of "The Lakes", containing both the album version (on the A-side) and the original demo (B-side).
+On June 2, 2023, Swift performed "The Lakes" in Chicago during the surprise song segment of the Eras Tour.
+Subsequently, she sang the track on June 18, 2024 as part of a mashup with her song, "I Hate It Here" in Cardiff.

-Composition

-"The Lakes" is a melodramatic, midtempo indie ballad driven by acoustic guitar, with lush orchestration heavily laden with strings and a "euphoric" crescendo of violins.
-Swift's vocal range in the song spans between D3 to F4.
-The song is written in the key of D major and has a moderate tempo of 90 beats per minute.